sammy-kablammy/.config/quick_reference/neovim_quick_reference.md

 when in INSERT or COMMAND mode, you can use <C-r> to paste the contents of a register. this is useful for copying some stuff, then pasting it into the = command, which will output the numeric result

+if you select something but back out of visual mode, you can reselect it using `gv`

+similar thing with insert mode and `gi`